TheDucky-2/DataLabX/README.md

 **Email:** [datalab.project@protonmail.com](mailto:datalab.project@protonmail.com)

-⚠️ Even though it is a pre-release, we still aim to respond within 72 hours.
+Even though it is a pre-release, we still aim to respond within 72 hours.

+## ⚠️ AI Usage Disclosure

+AI tools were used selectively during the development of DataLab to:

+- Learn and clarify data concepts.
+- Explore alternative implementation approaches and edge cases.
+- Generate realistic, messy datasets to simulate real-world data scenarios for testing, research, and validation.

+All core design decisions, code implementation, documentation, visualizations, and examples were written, reviewed, and integrated by the author.

+AI was used as a support and learning tool - not as a replacement for thinking, understanding, authorship, or ownership of the library.